The Amazing Spider-Man 2 for Windows Phone is an action-packed web-slinging game starring everyone's favorite arachnid superhero.

 Your friendly neighborhood mobile game

-The Amazing Spider-Man 2, based on the movie of the same title, is an open-world adventure which improves upon the gameplay of the first game.
-You swing and dash across the city of New York, completing objectives over a series of chapters.
+The Amazing Spider-Man 2, based on the movie of the same title, is an open-world adventure which improves upon the gameplay of the

 The action in The Amazing Spider-Man 2 is essentially based around whizzing above the city on your webs, then splashing down to kick some butt or help out someone in need.